-(5) Unemployed Head(s) of work-able households unemployed prior to implementation of the activity is 329 in year 1 of this activity.
-Expected head(s) of households unemployed after implementation of the activity is 270 by FY 2015.
-Actual head(s) of work- able households unemployed is 289.
-Yes, the outcome meets and exceeds the benchmark for this metric.
-Percentage of total work-able unemployed prior to implementation of activity is 47% in year 1 of this activity.
-Expected percentage of total work-able households unemployed after implementation of the activity is 39% or less by FY 2015.
-Actual percentage of total work-able households unemployed is 49%.
-No, the outcome does not meet the benchmark for this metric.
-(6) Other Head(s) of work-able households participating in other activities, leading to positive outcomes in employment status prior to implementation of the activity is 0 in year 1 of this activity.
-Expected head(s) of households participating in other activities, leading to positive outcomes in employment status after implementation of the activity is 54 by FY 2015.
-Actual head(s) of work- able households participating in other activities, leading to positive outcomes in employment status is 50.
+(3) Enrolled in an Educational Program Head(s) of work-able households enrolled in an educational program prior to implementation of the activity is 43 in year 1 of this activity.
+Expected head(s) of households enrolled in an educational program after implementation of the activity is 100 by FY 2015 and thereafter.
+Actual head(s) of workable households enrolled in an educational program is 115.
+Yes, the outcome meets the benchmark for this metric.
+Percentage of total work-able enrolled in an educational program prior to implementation of activity is 6% in year 1 of this activity.
+Expected percentage of total work-able households enrolled in an educational program after implementation of the activity 14% by FY 2015 and thereafter.
+Actual percentage of total work-able households enrolled in an educational program is 9%.
 No. Please see note following this table.
-Percentage of total work-able participating in other activities, leading to positive outcomes in employment status prior to implementation of activity is 0% in year 1 of this activity.
-Expected percentage of total work-able households participating in other activities, leading to positive outcomes in employment status after implementation of the activity is 8% by FY 2015.
-Actual percentage of total work-able households participating in other activities, leading to positive outcomes in employment status is 8%.
-Yes, this outcome meets the benchmark for this metric.
+(4) Enrolled in Job Training Program Head(s) of work-able households enrolled in a job training program prior to implementation of the activity is 30 in year 1 of this activity.
+Expected head(s) of households enrolled in a job training program after implementation of the activity is 50 by FY 2015 and thereafter.
+Actual head(s) of workable households enrolled in a job training program is 38.
+No. Please see note following this table.
+Percentage of total work-able enrolled in a job training program prior to implementation of activity is 4% in year 1 of this activity.
+Expected percentage of total work-able households enrolled in a job training program after implementation of the activity is 7% by FY 2015.
+Actual percentage of total work-able households enrolled in a job training program is 3%.
+No. Please see note following this table.